 Kaspersky Security Center Linux supports centralized deployment and management of the following Kaspersky applications:

-- Kaspersky Endpoint Security for Linux - Kaspersky Endpoint Security for Linux Elbrus Edition - Kaspersky Endpoint Security for Linux ARM Edition - Kaspersky Industrial CyberSecurity for Linux Nodes
+- Kaspersky Endpoint Security for Linux - Kaspersky Industrial CyberSecurity for Linux Nodes

 These applications allow to protect both workstations and file servers.
 Refer to the Application Support Lifecycle webpage of the versions of the applications.